BlackHC/mamo/README.md

 The issue is that I might not just want to use the type because of hierarchies and other messes.

 I could use a package based system.
 So, look up by using `__class__.__module__`.

+## How can I actually support value-types for using caching?

+If I only fingerprint literals/builtin types, and then still store as part of the CID, I'm fucking things up over different runs of the app as the hash will be salted.

+So:
+* [x] don't use hash() anywhere
+* [x] use hashlib and reproducible fingerprints!
+* [x] store primitive builtin types as values
+* [x] don't use id because ValueFingerprintIdentity will still make it into the persistent cache!

+Maybe, I should add a way to store named values in the persistent cache?

+And support aliases?
+So I can store a computation and retrieve it using an alias?
+(Ala tags?)

+Also:
+* [ ] add support for tagging value cids!
+* [ ] add an is_stale check for the computational graph